Skip to content

 name: Azure Foundry

-base_url: https://my-foundry.azure.com/v1
+base_url: https://my-resource.services.ai.azure.com/api/projects/my-project

 auth: env:AZURE_API_KEY